MaxxCoderZ/Renamer-Bot/README.md

 ## Renamer Bot

-An Multi purpose Bot Which Can :-
+<b>An Multi purpose Bot Which Supports Telegram File Covert and File to vedio Convert With love From CoderzHeX ❤

 ✅ Rename Telegram Files

 ✅ Convert Files into Video

-✅ Added Force For Join Updates Channel 😇
+✅ Added Force For Join Updates Channel </b>

 ### You can tap the Deploy To Heroku button below to deploy straight to Heroku!

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/MaxxCoderZ/Renamer-Bot)

-If you Find Any Bugs Or Want to Give Your Feedbacks Then Kindly Contact Me Through [Telegram ](https://telegram.dog/No_OnE_Kn0wS_Me)
+If you Find Any Bugs Or Want to Give Your Feedbacks Then Kindly Contact We Through [Telegram ](https://telegram.dog/CoderzSupport)
-Also Support Our Channel [Mai_bOTs](https://telegram.dog/Mai_bOTs)
+Also Support Our Channel [CoderzHEX](https://telegram.dog/CoderzHEX)

 ## Credits, and Thanks to Beloved Developers ;